Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 Often, some crucial shape properties of the equilibrium functions $\pi^{c\text{, ind}}_t(e_t^i, \theta_t^i)$ are known ex-ante.
-In the context of the model we present in this section, or for a large class of other macroeconomic models, we know that the consumption function is strictly increasing and concave in the idiosyncratic asset holding $\theta^i$.\footnote{For example, this is the case in standard incomplete market models in the spirit of \cite{imrohorouglu1989cost, bewley_1976, huggett1993risk, aiyagari_1994, krusell1998income}.} In this section, we show a simple way to ensure that all predicted policy functions fulfill these properties.
-Thereby, we effectively restrict the search space to the space of economically more meaningful functions, increasing the robustness of our algorithm.
-What is more, a monotone consumption function allows us to apply the endogenous grid method, and to obtain targets to train the policy function with supervised learning, increasing the robustness of our approach.
+In the context of the model we present in this section, or for a large class of other macroeconomic models, we know that the consumption function is strictly increasing and concave in the idiosyncratic asset holding $\theta^i$.\footnote{For example, this is the case in standard incomplete-market models in the spirit of \cite{imrohorouglu1989cost, bewley_1976, huggett1993risk, aiyagari_1994, krusell1998income}.} In this section, we show a simple way to ensure that all predicted policy functions fulfill these properties.
+Thus, we effectively restrict the search space to the space of economically more meaningful functions, increasing the robustness of our algorithm.
+What is more, a monotone consumption function allows us to apply the endogenous grid method.
+Using the endogenous grid method, we obtain targets to train the policy function with supervised learning, increasing the robustness of our approach.

 The first step is to choose a functional form to approximate the function $\pi^{c\text{, ind}}_t(e_t^i, \theta_t^i)$.
 We consider the case where $e_t^i$ takes two discrete values $\mathcal{E}^{\text{grid}} = [e_0, e_1]$, where $e_0 < e_1$, and where $\theta_t^i$ is continuous.
 Because $e^i_t$ is a discrete variable, we can split $\pi^{c\text{, ind}}$ into two univariate functions.
-Then, we approximate those functions using piecewise linear interpolation on a grid of interpolation nodes $\Theta^{\text{grid}}= [\theta_0, \theta_1, \dots, \theta_N]$, where $\theta_0 < \theta_1 < \dots < \theta_N$
+Then, we approximate those functions using piecewise linear interpolation on a grid of interpolation nodes $\Theta^{\text{grid}}= [\theta_0, \theta_1, \dots, \theta_{N-1}]$, where $\theta_0 < \theta_1 < \dots < \theta_{N-1}$